azuredevcollege/aidevcollege/day1/AzureMachineLearningService/README.md

 # AI Developer College Day 1 - Azure Machine Learning Service

 Today we will use Azure Machine Learning Workspace.
-Here we will start by training our own model, testing and registering it and deploying the model on Azure Container Instance and Azure Kubernetes using Jupyter Notebook a popular tool for prototyping highly used by data scientists.
+Here we will start by training our own model, testing and registering it and deploying the model on Azure Container Instance and Azure Kubernetes using [Jupyter Notebooks](https://jupyter.org/documentation), a popular tool for prototyping highly used by data scientists.
 In this case our goal as a data scientist is to provide a REST API with a trained model behind the scenes that can be consumed by an application.

-Once we have seen the data scientist view we will switch to the Developer or DevOps side of things.
-For operationalization of the model we need DevOps in this case called Machine Learning Operations (MLOps).
-For this challenge we have prepared a `.yaml` file which automatically deploys a Workspace, trains and register a model and deploys it to Azure Container Instance and Azure Kubernetes Service.
+Once we have seen the data scientists view we will switch to the Developer or DevOps side of things.
+For operationalization of the model we need DevOps in this case Machine Learning Operations (MLOps).
+For this challenge we have prepared a `.yaml` file which automatically deploys a Workspace, trains and registers a model and deploys it to Azure Container Instance and Azure Kubernetes Service.
 To sum it up, everything we have done manually will be automated for us later today.

 # Azure Machine Learning Workspace